TN Nurseries best selling moss

 Moss is not only lovely, but it is an environmentally friendly plant and one that is simple to maintain in good health.
 There are more benefits to gardening with moss than just enhancing the appearance of your garden, though.
 Here are some of the others.

 Moss is Inexpensive and Easy to Keep Healthy in Your Garden

 Moss is straightforward to care for, as it requires nothing special for it to be healthy and vibrant.
 You don't need to supplement your soil with anything, you don't need to use fertilizer or pesticides on it to keep it in good shape, and it requires no special grooming.
-You won't have to mow or trim moss.
-It tends to stay in its own lane once it's transplanted; this means it will enhance the beauty of your garden without overgrowing it.
+You won't have to mow or trim.
+It tends to stay in its lane once it's transplanted; this means it will enhance the beauty of your garden without overgrowing it.
 Once you see it, you'll know that moss gives a tranquil fairyland look to any garden.

 Moss Improves the Health of Your Garden

 Moss will improve the health of other plants in your garden.
 It does this in a variety of ways.
 For example, it attracts lizards, frogs, and insects.
 These charming creatures will keep away undesirable insects for you by eating them.
 Plus, they add charm to your garden.

 Moss has a bitter taste, too, so it will repel animals that might otherwise come to snack on your garden plants, like deer.
 One taste of moss, and they will stay away.